“Our words have power. They impact others, but they also impact us…” – Michael Hyatt

 Do you remember the childhood phrase: “Sticks and stones may break my bones, but words will never hurt me?”

 As a child, I thought this was saying was true until I realized in my adult years that words actually can hurt us.
 Especially, words that we direct towards ourselves.

-I remember one day in my college psychology class, my professor passed around index cards and asked us to write negative things about ourselves.
-She then instructed us to turn the index card over and write positive things.
+I remember in my college psychology class, my professor passed around index cards and asked us to write down any negative feelings we may feel about ourselves.
+She then instructed us to turn the index card over and write all positive things.